-Most recently, Professor Strayhorn was on the faculty at The Ohio State University, where he also served as Director of the Center for Higher Education Enterprise (CHEE) and Founding Director of the Center for IDEAS within the College of Education and Human Ecology.
-He has also served on the faculty at the University of Tennessee, Knoxville, where he served as Special Assistant to the Provost for Student Retention.
+Previously, Professor Strayhorn served on the faculty at the University of Tennessee, Knoxville, where he served as Special Assistant to the Provost for Student Retention.
+Later, he was recruited to join the faculty at The Ohio State University, where he also served as Director of the Center for Higher Education Enterprise (CHEE) and Founding Director of the Center for IDEAS within the College of Education and Human Ecology.
+He has held chief academic officer leadership roles at LeMoyne-Owen College and VUU.

-Known for using the hashtag #DoGoodWork on social media, Strayhorn was named one of the country’s top diversity scholars by Diverse: Issues in Higher Education in 2011, one of Business First’s “Top 40 under 40,” one of the “Top 20 to Know in Education,” and became the youngest full professor in Ohio State University’s history in 2014.
-He has been quoted in major news outlets including the Chronicle of Higher Education, Inside HigherEd, Huffington Post, and newspapers across the nation.
-Strayhorn received a bachelor’s degree (BA) from the University of Virginia (UVA), a masters degree (MEd) in educational policy from the Curry School of Education at UVA, and doctorate (PhD) in higher education from Virginia Tech.
+Strayhorn was named one of the country’s top diversity scholars by Diverse: Issues in Higher Education in 2011, one of Business First’s “Top 40 under 40,” one of the “Top 20 to Know in Education,” and earned many other accolades.
+He and his research have been quoted in major news outlets including the Chronicle of Higher Education, Inside HigherEd, Huffington Post, The Washington Post, and newspapers across the nation.
+Strayhorn received a bachelor’s degree (BA) from the University of Virginia (UVA), a masters degree (MEd) in educational policy from the Curry School of Education at UVA, a 2nd masters (MS) in psychology, and doctorate (PhD) in higher education from Virginia Tech.
 He is currently pursuing a graduate certificate in Biblical Studies at Fuller Theological Seminary.
-He is a member of Alpha Phi Alpha Fraternity, Incorporated, Phi Kappa Phi Honor Society, and a proud native of Virginia Beach, Virginia.
+He is a member of Alpha Phi Alpha Fraternity, Incorporated, Phi Kappa Phi Honor Society, board member at several non-profits, and a proud native of Virginia Beach, Virginia.

 Awards / Honors

 Contribution to Higher Education Award, American College Personnel Association, 2017